Savar City Corporation

-Savar City Corporation is a proposed city corporation in Bangladesh, announced by the Government of Bangladesh to improve urban governance in the rapidly growing areas of Savar and Ashulia.
-Located approximately 30 km northwest of Dhaka, Savar serves as a major industrial and residential hub.
-The proposed city corporation aims to merge Savar Municipality and parts of Ashulia to address the challenges of urbanization and provide better municipal services.
+Savar City Corporation (সাভার সিটি কর্পোরেশন; abbreviated as SVCC) is a proposed city corporation in Bangladesh, announced by the Government of Bangladesh to enhance urban governance in the rapidly growing areas of Savar and Ashulia.
+Located about 30 km northwest of Dhaka, Savar is a major industrial and residential hub.
+The proposed city corporation aims to merge Savar Municipality with parts of Ashulia to address urbanization challenges and improve municipal services.

 Geography and administration

 The proposed Savar City Corporation encompasses the existing Savar Municipality and parts of Ashulia, both located in the Dhaka Division of Bangladesh.
 Savar is situated approximately 30 kilometers northwest of Dhaka.
 This initiative aims to streamline governance and urban planning in the rapidly developing areas.
 The initiative is part of a broader government effort to improve urban management in the region.